Ajedigray/systems_engineering/README.md

 ### Data_preprocessing

 #### Project Description
 This project uses R and RStudio to answer data preprocessing exercise problems presented in chapter 3 of Applied Predictive Modeling.
 In problem 1, the `Glass` dataset from the `mlbench` package is used to explore the behavior and characteristics of the predictor variables.
 In problem 2, the `Soybean` dataset from the `mlbench` package is used to analyze frequency distributions of the categorical variables and to uncover potential patterns and of missing data amongst the categorical variables.

+- The solutions to the following problems are contained in `solutions.pdf`

 #### Problems
 Problem 1